 - “Breast vs. Formula” is a manufactroversy.
 It’s a totally real social debate, but it originates with the media and culture, not with scientists.
 Scientists do not debate the difference between formula and breastmilk.

 - Drive home the scientific consensus.
-Since the popularization of breastfeeding science denialism organizations like AAP, WHO, and ACOG have doubled down on their position on breastfeeding, and many scientists are starting to speak out.
-A 2015 randomized study on vaccine denialism indicated that consensus messaging is a very effective and simple that even overcomes powerful identities such as political affiliations (van der Linden, 2015).
+Since the popularization of breastfeeding science backlashing, organizations like AAP, WHO, and ACOG have doubled down on their position on breastfeeding, and many scientists are starting to speak out.
+A 2015 randomized study on vaccine hesitancy indicated that consensus messaging is a very effective and simple that even overcomes powerful identities such as political affiliations (van der Linden, 2015).
 However, research on consensus messaging on the issue climate change has indicated that consensus messaging may worsen polarization in cases where the issue is closely tied to political identity.
 In the case of breastfeeding, there does seem to be an element of identity at play, here, but to what degree that affects people’s ability to accept scientific consensus, is unclear.
 What we do know is that a common tactic of breastfeeding science deniers is to align themselves with the science through use of scientific language, authority, or cherry-picked studies, infiltration of science communication and skeptic communities, and labeling breastfeeding families and public health advocates as “crunchy” and “anti-science.”
-This area needs more research, but it stands to reason that pointing to the scientific consensus on this issue may help decouple breastfeeding science denialism from it’s attempted claim to science.
+This area needs more research, but it stands to reason that pointing to the scientific consensus on this issue may help decouple breastfeeding backlashing from any attempted claims to science.

-- However, avoid actually calling people “science deniers” or “anti-science.”
+- Avoid calling people “science deniers” or “anti-science.”
 This is confrontational and will serve only to alienate folks and not bring them over to your corner.
 As Kari Fischer of the New York Academy of sciences notes, pretty much everyone loves science, and accepts most of it.
 Most vaccine-hesitant folks also actively embrace the science on climate change.
 When it comes to their pet issue that they deny, they do not view themselves as anti-science; rather they believe that they merely have the “correct” interpretation of the science.
 Moreover, Fischer notes, most folks reject certain areas of science–even you–particularly on issues you have a strong emotional reaction to.

 - Avoid speaking of the “benefits” of breastfeeding–or the “risks” of formula.
 “Benefits” is very similar to the word “bonus,” and implies that breastfeeding is something “extra” and nice, but not particularly necessary, like some sort of extra credit parenting project.
 It’s not “extra,” it’s the biological norm.
 However, while breastfeeding is the default for our species, and it is more scientifically accurate to speak of the “risks” of formula feeding, the general public does not conceptualize the word “risk” in the same way scientists do–in the statistical sense.
 The colloquial meaning has a strong negative connotation, as if the formula feeding parent is “putting their child at risk,” or formula feeding is “risk-Y” which is also not quite accurate.
 And the negative effects of risk-based language is demonstrated in initial research in this area.
 So, if “risk” language is counterproductive, but “benefits” is inaccurate, what to say instead?
 First, just use neutral language, such as speaking of the “effects” of breastfeeding,” or speaking in general terms of the “science on infant feeding method.”
 We can also use the more colloquial term “chances of x” in place of “risk.”
 But also, research suggests that education is most effective if you couple information with affirmation and doable action items.